weaviate/weaviate-io/developers/weaviate/search/similarity.md

 If you have an object ID, use the [`nearObject` operator](../api/graphql/search-operators.md#nearobject) to find objects similar to that object.

-- To get the object ID, see [Retrieve the object ID](./basics.md#retrieve-the-object-id).

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">
     <FilteredTextBlock